Battleground (2013): Storylines

-The professional wrestling matches at Battleground featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 After defeating Randy Orton at Night of Champions for the WWE Championship, Daniel Bryan was stripped of the title when referee Scott Armstrong admitted to a fast 3-count.
 However, Triple H did not give Orton the title back since he and his wife Stephanie McMahon believed that Orton's performance at Night of Champions was not what they wanted the face of the WWE to be, stating that they wanted the more ruthless Orton that they feuded with previously.
 Bryan and Orton were scheduled to face off once more for the vacant championship.

 On September 23, Brie Bella pinned AJ Lee during a 10-diva tag team match, leading to Brie receiving a match for AJ's Divas Championship at the pay-per-view.

-At Night of Champions Rob Van Dam defeated World Heavyweight Champion Alberto Del Rio by disqualification.
+At Night of Champions, Rob Van Dam defeated World Heavyweight Champion Alberto Del Rio by disqualification.
 On the September 20 episode of SmackDown, Triple H gave Van Dam a rematch with Del Rio at Battleground.
 Immediately afterwards, Del Rio viciously assaulted Van Dam backstage.
 The next week, the match was declared a Hardcore match.
 On the October 4 episode of SmackDown, Van Dam defeated Fandango by disqualification, but after the match, Van Dam placed a trash can at Fandango's face, and executed a Van Terminator.
 Later that night, Van Dam sent the broken trash can to Del Rio as a gift.